Ultragamer2010/DofE_bronze_python/README.md

 The software proposed in that link unfortuntley is only acccesable with the operative system Ubuntu but the operative system i have right now is chromeOS. both are versiions of Linux however i am still not able to run GitKraken and GitAhead in my system.

+I have read in [this question in Reddit](https://www.reddit.com/r/github/comments/mrssml/comment/guptdqt/) that another way to do this is directly from my IDE, using "GitHub integration".
+I am going to try this.